HuygensING/tagml/README.md

 # tagml

-This library contains the ANTLR4-generated `TAGMLLexer` and `TAGMLParser` for tokenizing and parsing TAGML documents.
+This library contains the ANTLR4-generated `TAGMLLexer` and `TAGMLParser` for tokenizing and parsing [TAGML](https://github.com/HuygensING/TAG/tree/master/TAGML) documents.

+Because in TAGML markup ranges may overlap, the markup does not have to be closed in the exact reverse order in which it was opened.
+This makes the TAGML grammar context-sensitive.
+The ANTLR4 grammar used in this library, however, is context-free, because ANTLR4 does not provide a way to encode context-sensitive grammars.
+The parser generated from the grammar cannot check that every open tag (eg. `[tag>`) is eventually followed by a corresponding close tag (`<tag]`).
+This check, and other validity checks are done in post-processing. (see [alexandria-markup](https://github.com/HuygensING/alexandria-markup))

 ## maven usage